-Now the wheat harvest usually ended just before or with Pentecost.
-So then, it was during this fifty-day period that they harvested both the barley, and then the wheat.
-And I suppose this was a smaller harvest, but there was still a lot of work to it.
-They went through the fields pulling the weeds, and then cutting the grain, threshing the grain from the heads; and then winnowing, and cleaning the grain, as we see Boaz doing later.
+The wheat harvest usually ended just before or with the Feast of Pentecost.
+So then, it was during this fifty-day period that they harvested both the barley and then the wheat.
+I suppose this was a smaller harvest, but there was still a lot of work to it.
+They went through the fields pulling the weeds, then cutting the grain, threshing the grain from the heads, and then winnowing and cleaning the grain, as we see Boaz doing later.
 So it was quite a bit of work.

-Now, it was early in this time period that Naomi and Ruth returned from Moab, and soon are found by Boaz, who eventually redeems and marries Ruth.
-With just this little bit of detail about Ruth coming back from Moab—from out of the world—out of a gentile nation—coming into the land of promise, meeting a man who is a type of Christ, and marrying Him as a type of the Bride, we see things that are parallel to Christians and the day of Pentecost.
+It was early in this time period that Naomi and Ruth returned from Moab, and they are soon found by Boaz, who eventually redeems and marries Ruth.
+With just this little bit of detail about Ruth coming back from Moab—from out of the world, out of a Gentile nation—coming into the Land of Promise, meeting a man who is a type of Christ, and marrying Him as a type of the Bride, we see things that are parallel to Christians and the Day of Pentecost.

-Now if you just read through the book, it seems to only illustrate the Old Covenant in so many ways, more so than it illustrates the New Covenant.
-We run across the ideas of levirate marriage, where a man dies without any offspring, and his closest male kin would marry his widow to bear a son to inherit the property of the deceased man.
+If we just read through the book, it seems to illustrate only the Old Covenant in so many ways, more so than it illustrates the New Covenant.
+We run across the ideas of levirate marriage, where if a man dies without any offspring, his closest male kin would marry his widow to bear a son to inherit the property of the deceased man.

 There is also the idea of redeeming property, which we just partially mentioned, that if somebody went into debt, and they were disposed to sell their lands, their nearest relative could buy that property, and give it back to the person who had owned it at the Jubilee.

-There are blessings and cursings early in the book of Ruth, where they seemed to be blest for some things, and cursed for other things, similar to Leviticus 26, and Deuteronomy 28.
-(The time period of Ruth is during the Judges after all.)
+There are blessings and cursings early in the book of Ruth, where they seemed to be blessed for some things, and cursed for other things, similar to Leviticus 26 and Deuteronomy 28.
+(The time period of Ruth is during the Judges, after all.)

-And there is the elder, sitting in the gates of the city, judging matters that come up before them.
+And there are the elders, sitting in the gates of the city, judging matters that come up before them.

 There is the idea that Moabites cannot enter Israel until the tenth generation.
-And, there is this pall hanging over Ruth because she is of Moab, and not an Israelite.
-And then, there are other things as well.
+There is a pall hanging over Ruth because she is of Moab and not an Israelite.
+And there are other things as well.

 But what we are going to see, as we go through a few examples in this book, is that the book prefigures many of the concepts that we in the church of God consider to be New Covenant, not Old Covenant.
 This will begin to illustrate the similarities of the Old Covenant and the New Covenant, and that God had the New Covenant in mind from the very beginning.
 The people of the Old Testament could come under the New Covenant even before it had been announced.
 God already had this in mind from the very beginning.
 He is showing them through the Old Covenant that these things are going to be taking place in the future.

-For the last year or so, we have heard a lot about the covenants, law, and grace.
+For the last year or so, we have heard a lot about the covenants, grace, and law.
 How long was that sermon series on the covenants?
 So we have heard a lot about the covenants, and we will hear a little more about them today.

 We saw how a covenant is a mutual agreement between two parties.
-The mutual aspect of this is very important.
-Each of them coming into the agreement have certain responsibilities to fulfill.
-It is not a one sided thing.
+The mutual aspect of this is very important: Each of the parties coming into the agreement have certain responsibilities to fulfill.
+It is not a one-sided thing.

-And fourthly, we saw that the New Covenant opens up a relationship with God to the gentiles—to those who were apart from the covenant.
+And fourthly, we saw that the New Covenant opens up a relationship with God to the Gentiles—to those who were apart from the covenant.
 And He has done this by allowing them to become spiritual Israelites.
-They have been grafted into the natural olive tree, as Paul says.
+They have been grafted into the natural olive tree, as Paul says (I Corinthians 11).

 In type, all these ideas that we have considered to be New Covenant, are found in this little bitty book of Ruth.

-I have four points that we are going to be going over one by one.
-And again, we will see in the book of Ruth that though it seems to be Old Covenant, it really shows the New Covenant.
+I have four points that we will go over one by one.
+Again, we will see in the book of Ruth that though it seems to be Old Covenant, it really shows the New Covenant.

 I. OUR MUTUAL RESPONSIBILITY UNDER THE COVENANT

 Although the word "kindness" is mentioned in the book of Ruth only three times, it is a key theme to this book.
-Kindness is translated from the Hebrew 'chesed.'
-(It is pronounced with a gutteral KH sound at the beginning.)
-It can mean "kindness," but that is one of its simplest synonyms.
+Kindness is translated from the Hebrew chesed.
+It can mean "kindness," but that is one of its most basic synonyms.
 Its simplest meaning is, "the full flow of natural affection."
 If you have affection for someone, you show him kindness.
-As Mr. Herbert W. Armstrong wrote about, the best of human love is mother's love—how a mother loves her child.
+As Herbert W. Armstrong wrote, the best of human love is mother's love—how a mother loves her child.
 She will go above and beyond to show kindness to her children.
-And, this kindness of a mother not only includes doing things for them—diapering them, feeding them, etc—but also protecting them, and disciplining them—all the things that a kind mother would do for her children to produce the greatest result.
+This kindness of a mother not only includes doing things for them—diapering them, feeding them, etc—but also protecting them, and disciplining them—all the things that a kind mother would do for her children to produce the greatest result.

-But, when chesed describes the relationship between God and man, it takes on an even greater meaning—a superlative meaning when it describes the relationship from God to man.
-It means the goodness and the abundant grace of God.
-He just gives, and gives, and gives.
-And He helps, and He provides, and He does everything He can to show us kindness and mercy, and blessing, so that we will be conformed into the thing that He wants—a son in His image.
+But, when chesed describes the relationship between God and man, it takes on an even greater meaning—a superlative meaning.
+It means "the goodness and the abundant grace of God."
+He just gives and gives and gives.
+And He helps, He provides, and He does everything He can to show us kindness and mercy and blessing, so that we will be conformed into the thing that He wants—a son in His image.

-Now, when it is from a man toward God, chesed means, "a kindness and gratitude to the utmost; to the highest degree that man can show."
-It has a meaning of piety in its fullest sense, as much as a person can be pious—it means holiness as much as a man can be holy.
-It means zealous affection for all that is good, and truly desirable.
-Remember, this is from man toward God.
-This is in the reaction of man toward God, and what man is supposed to be showing to God—gratitude and kindness to their highest degree; piety; holiness, and zealous affection for all that is good, and truly desirable.
+When it is from a man toward God, chesed means "a kindness and gratitude to the utmost; to the highest degree that man can show."
+It has a meaning of "piety" in its fullest sense, as much as a person can be pious—it means "holiness as much as a man can be holy."
+It means "zealous affection for all that is good and truly desirable."
+Remember, this is from man toward God, in the reaction of man toward God, and what man is supposed to be showing to God—gratitude and kindness to their highest degrees; piety; holiness; and zealous affection for all that is good and truly desirable.

-When scholars take all these ideas about man's relationship with God, God's relationship with man, and how a mother treats her children, they come up with a two word definition to cover all of this—covenant loyalty—loyalty to the covenant.
-It means to keep the faith—to keep faith.
-Or, we might make it as simple as to be good.
-It also means to do your part to fulfill your obligations.
-Whether it is your part, or God's part, it is loyalty to the covenant.
+When scholars take all these ideas about man's relationship with God, God's relationship with man, and how a mother treats her children, they come up with a two-word definition to cover all of this—"covenant loyalty"—loyalty to the covenant.
+It means "to keep the faith," "to keep faith."
+Or, we might make it as simple as "to be good."
+It also means "to do one's part to fulfill one's obligations."
+Whether it is your part or God's part, it is loyalty to the covenant.